 How often should I take the assessment?

-For the most accurate results, you should take the assessment once every 90 days.
+For the most accurate results, we recommend you only take the assessment once in a 90 day period.

 How does Staying Sharp personalize my recommendations?